 Christopher Randall, PA-C

 Christopher earned his Bachelor of Science Degree in Biology at the University of Colorado in Colorado Springs, Colorado.
 He continued his education at the University of Nebraska Medical Center in Omaha, Nebraska where he earned his Maters in Physicians Assistants Studies and is certified by the National Commission on Certification of Physician Assistants.

 Christopher went into medicine because he enjoys being able to positively contribute towards the live of his patients as well as getting to know them and their stories.

 Kyle Ryan, PA-C

 Kyle received his bachelor’s degree in pre-professional zoology from Northwest Missouri State University.
-He went on to Des Moines University, where he received a degree in physician assistant studies after which he joined the Mason City Clinic Orthopaedics department.
+He went on to Des Moines University, where he received a degree in physician assistant studies after which he joined the Mason City Clinic Orthopedics department.

 Kyle enjoys treating a wide variety of conditions throughout the 14-county service area as well as working in the clinic and performing minor procedures as well as assisting the physicians with their various surgical procedures.